modular/modular/KGEN/docs/public/programming-manual.md

-There are two reasons that approach would be suboptimal: one is that we don’t want the boilerplate of having to define a bunch of methods on trivial types, and second, we don’t want the compile time overhead of generating and pushing around a bunch of function calls, only to have them inline away to nothing.
+There are two reasons that approach would be suboptimal: one is that we don’t want the boilerplate of having to define a bunch of methods on trivial types, and second, we don’t want the compile-time overhead of generating and pushing around a bunch of function calls, only to have them inline away to nothing.
 Furthermore, there is an orthogonal concern, which is that many of these types are trivial in another way: they are tiny, and should be passed around in the